-How to Refuse an Deliver Alcohol to the Customer:
+How to Refuse an Alcohol Delivery to the Customer:

 - Try being polite since people are generally more cooperative when treated respectfully

-- Act confidently, as this convinces people you know what you’re doing
+- Act confidently, convincing people you know what you’re doing.

 - Be tactful; don’t accuse a customer of being intoxicated.
-Simply say you cannot sell them alcohol at this time.
+Say you cannot sell them alcohol at this time.

 - Try being discreet and making an effort not to embarrass the customer in front of others

 - Be firm about your decision.
 Don’t allow the customer to talk you out of your decision.
 If necessary, ask for assistance from a manager, another employee, or appropriate authorities